-The OEA's jurisdiction in appeals resulting from Reductions-in-Force is narrowly prescribed.
+The OEA's jurisdiction over appeals resulting from Reductions-in-Force is narrowly prescribed.
 In general, Section 1-624.04 of the D.C.
-Code only allows this Office to examine a challenge to an agency's application of the provisions governing RIFs.
-This is not to say that Employee's arguments with respect to the points assigned to each area of her CLDF are without merit; however, a hearing on the underlying facts and circumstances surrounding the computation of such documents, in this case, is outside the purview of this Office's jurisdiction.
+Code allows this Office to examine a challenge to an agency's application of the provisions governing RIFs.
+In this instant case, the Principal of Stuart Dobson was charged with completing the CLDF forms for each RW Custodian within Employee's competitive level and was given discretion to assign values to the following categories on the CLDF: 1) Needs of the school; 2) Relevant significant contributions, accomplishments or performance; and 3) Relevant supplemental professional experience as demonstrated on the job.7

-&lt;sup>5 It should be noted that OEA has consistently held that DCPS is allowed discretion to accord different weights to the factors enumerated in 1503.2.
+5 It should be noted that OEA has consistently held that DCPS is allowed discretion to accord different weights to the factors enumerated in 1503.2.
 Thus, Agency is not required to assign equal values to each of the factors.
 See White v.
 DCPS, OEA Matter No. 2401-0014-10 (December 30, 2001); Britton v.
 DCPS, OEA Matter No. 2401-0179-09 (May 24, 2010).